RodsLaboratory/pds-docker/README.md

 # Processing your own ED reports

-To process your own ED reports, you will need to mount the mailboxes folders in the container.
-Here is the command to remove the existing container and then run the container with the mailboxes mounted:
+To process your own ED reports, you will need to mount the mailboxes directory to the container.
+Here is the command to remove the existing container and then run the container with the mailboxes directory mounted:

 ```bash
 docker container rm pds_container